arshiyasharma/ImageToText/README.md

     > pip install

-### If you're on windows:
+### • If you're on windows:

-  Step 1: Download tesseract exe using : https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.2.0.20220712.exe
+  **Step 1:** Download tesseract exe using : https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.2.0.20220712.exe

-  Step 2: Type these commands in the .py file before running it.
+  **Step 2:** Type these commands in the .py file before running it.

     > ocr_path = r"--the path to the tesseract.exe present in tesseractOCR folder in program files in User--"

     > pyt.pytesseract.tesseract_cmd = ocr_path

-### If you're using macOs and it gives you any errors regarding tesseract, please use Homebrew to download the library:
+### • If you're using macOs and it gives you any errors regarding tesseract, please use Homebrew to download the library:
   Link : https://brew.sh

   after installation, run